Eric Matthews (serial killer): Murders

 In June 1994, Matthews was working at a pancake house in Castleton, together with a 19-year-old co-worker named Kenya L. Willis.
 Around this time, Willis vanished mysteriously, and has not been located to this very day.
 At the time, Matthews was not suspected, and the circumstances surrounding this case remained unclear until his arrest.
-Around the same time, Matthews' 18-year-old live-in girlfriend, Christina Darnell, had moved in with him at his Indianapolis apartment to look after their 2-year-old daughter, Erica.
+Around the same time, Matthews' 18-year-old girlfriend, Christina Darnell, had moved in with him at his Indianapolis apartment to look after their 2-year-old daughter, Erica.
 However, Matthews began beating her on a regular basis, causing Darnell to send their daughter away to live at her parents' home in Madison, Alabama.
 Against her mother's wishes, she decided to stay with Matthews, keeping in contact with her mother and daughter by talking to them on the phone every day.
 On September 1, Darnell's mother, who had not heard from her in three days, finally reported her as missing.
 The authorities went to Matthews' household, and after interrogation, he admitted that the pair had been in a fight on August 29, but claimed that Darnell had taken $700 and simply left.
 At a later interview with The Indianapolis Star, he continued to proclaim his innocence and pointed to the fact that all leads for the case were essentially provided by him, since he was the one who filed the missing persons report.
 While Darnell's family members were highly suspicious of Matthews' involvement in the case, he could not be arrested at the time due to lack of evidence, coupled with the fact that the possibility that Darnell, who suffered from a dissociative identity disorder, could have been interned at a psychiatric institution for treatment.
 In spite of their efforts to locate her, her trail went cold.